GreyPlane/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/statefulMap.md

 Java
 :   @@snip [StatefulMap.java](/akka-docs/src/test/java/jdocs/stream/operators/flow/StatefulMap.java) { #indexed }

-In this example we implemented an `indexed` operator,it always associate a unique index to each element of the stream, the index starts from 0.
+In this example we implement an `indexed` operator like @ref:[zipWithIndex](zipWithIndex.md), it always associates a unique index with each element of the stream, the index starts from 0.

 In the second example we keep buffering until the element is changed.